-Both options communicate with the bank to enable online payments by credit card from your customers.
+Both options communicate with the bank to enable online payments by credit card.

-If you have a smaller eCommerce business, an off-the-shelf online payment system that is hosted externally to your site could be the way to go.
+If you have a smaller eCommerce business, an off-the-shelf online payment system that’s hosted externally to your site could be the way to go.

 A hosted plug and play solution – such as PayWay Net (Hosted Payment Page) – takes care of payments in a secure environment, whilst avoiding the need to set up your own bespoke system.